wpsocio/wp-projects/plugins/wptelegram-comments/README.md

 ### Contribution

-Development occurs in our [Github monorepo](https://github.com/wpsocio/wp-projects), and all contributions welcome.
+Development takes place in our [Github monorepo](https://github.com/wpsocio/wp-projects), and all contributions welcome.

 ## Translation